View the full pre-event program for the 2023 Annual Symposium.

-- Increase knowledge and build skills in selective areas that are relevant to the needs of projects and others with shared interests
+- Increase knowledge and build skills in selective areas that are relevant and timely for mental health promotion and mental illness prevention

-- Inspire a shared vision for how the MHP-IF and related communities can contribute to child and youth mental health promotion in Canada
+- Inspire a shared vision for how learnings from projects can contribute to mental health promotion in Canada

 Annual Symposium 2022